guardrail-labs/llm-guardrail-api-next/docs/observability.md

 guardrail_decisions_total{family}

-Counter for decisions such as allow or block.
+Counter for decisions such as allow or deny.

 guardrail_latency_seconds_bucket